Covers: Designers

 2. Color bars on top and bottom of UPC art; the color to use matches the off-sale month and is specified in the SIM pub plan database as Merchandising Assignment.

-–The top color bar contains the display until date (see SIM pub plan database) in 7 pt. type.
+–The top color bar contains the pocket assignment (see SIM pub plan database) in 7 pt. type.

-–The bottom color bar contains the pocket assignment (see SIM pub plan database).
+–The bottom color bar contains the display until date (see SIM pub plan database).

 3. Subscription titles only: Issue number